dikortis/LetsTalkETC/Episodes/Episode_9.md

-papers starting to make a huge amount more sense you know you can kind of read it almost naturally now and as far as nodding vigorously so it it is dance in the beginning but you know over time it does seem to come cloud and become become far more care
+papers starting to make a huge amount more sense you know you can kind of read it almost naturally now and as far as nodding vigorously so it is dance in the beginning but you know over time it does seem to come cloud and become become far more care

 **Carlo Vicari:**
-yeah like the fog
+yes like the fog
 the more you've been working on the project of the fog starts to clear i guess in a sense

 **Alan McSherry:**
-yeah exactly exactly
+yes exactly
-and and then it that's kind of exciting you know when when you start to when we start to read what was originally looked a little bit like gobbledygook and you're reading to go like alia yeah yeah that make sense yeah
+and that's kind of exciting
+you know when you start to when we start to read what was originally looked a little bit like gobbledygook and you're reading to go like alia that make sense

 **Carlo Vicari:**
- yeah that's true
+ yes that's true
-that's true yeah we were actually talking about this before the show started christian he was telling me about how the more that they they've been working in the project there they just start to see bits and pieces for what they really are and you know it's like learning another language essentially okay you know the difference between looking at a bunch of letters and actually being able to read what's on the page i suppose in a sense
+we were actually
+talking about this before the show started christian he was telling me about how the more they've been working in the project there they just start to see bits and pieces for what they really are and you know it's like learning another language essentially you know the difference between looking at a bunch of letters and actually being able to read what's on the page i suppose in a sense